Skip to content

 2.3.1 Available Installation Options

-DataFlux Func Sidecar generates a random key by default during installation, but you can manually specify the key using this parameter.
+DataFlux Func Sidecar generates a random secret key by default during installation.
+You can manually specify the secret key using this parameter.

-DataFlux Func provides a connector for DataFlux Func Sidecar, which can be used to operate Sidecar.
+DataFlux Func provides a Sidecar Connector, which can be used to operate Sidecar.

-If you specified a different listening address when installing Sidecar (modified the Bind parameter), you need to make the corresponding changes when creating the connector.
+If a different listening address is specified during Sidecar installation (modified the Bind parameter), the corresponding modification is also needed when creating the Connector.

 add-datasource.png